rfk/withrestart/README.txt

            data = readall(dirname)
        return "".join(data.itervalues())

+By raising InvokeRestart, this handler transfers control back to the restart that was  established by the readall() function.
+This particular restart will re-execute the failing function call and let readall() continue with its operation.

 Calling code that wanted to use a special sentinel value would use a handler to pass the required value to the "use_value" restart::